Metopes of the Parthenon: Overall structure

-The Parthenon numbered ninety-two polychrome metopes: fourteen on each of the east and west facades, and thirty-two on each of the north and south sides.
+The Parthenon numbered 92 polychrome metopes: 14 on each of the east and west façades, and 32 on each of the north and south sides.
 To designate them, scholars usually number them from left to right with Roman numerals.
 They were carved on practically square Pentelic marble slabs: 1.20 meters high for a variable width, but averaging 1.25 meters.
-Originally, the block of marble measured 35 centimeters thick: the sculptures were made in high relief, even in very high relief at the edge of the round-bump, standing out about 25 centimeters.
+Originally, the block of marble measured 35 centimeters thick: the sculptures were made in high relief, standing out about 25 centimeters.
 The metopes were a dozen meters high and had an average of two characters each.

 No ancient Greek building has ever been adorned with so many metopes, neither before nor after the construction of the Parthenon.
-On the Temple of Zeus at Olympia, which pre-dates the Parthenon, only those of the interior porch were carved; on the Temple of Hephaestus, contemporary with it, only those of the east facade, and the last four (towards the east) on the north and south sides, have been carved.
+On the Temple of Zeus at Olympia, which pre-dates the Parthenon, only those of the interior porch were carved; on the Temple of Hephaestus, contemporary with it, only those of the east façade, and the last four (towards the east) on the north and south sides, have been carved.

 Themes and interpretations

 There is no ancient description of metopes that could give a definitive interpretation.
-The first literary evocation of the carved decoration of the Parthenon was written by Pausanias in the second century AD.; however, he only describes the pediments.
+The first literary evocation of the carved decoration of the Parthenon was written by Pausanias in the second century AD; however, he only describes the pediments.
 Nevertheless, a comparison with the themes of contemporary Attic ceramics can suggest possible interpretations.